 - In a music app, you can display more info about an album or artist.

 - In a video app, you can display more info about a film or a show, such as showing cast and crew details.

 - In any app, you can break apart columns and reveal more details.

 - In any app, you can take something that's vertically stacked and lay it out horizontally.
 When going from phone or phablet to larger devices, stacked list items can change to reveal rows of list items and columns of metadata.

 This technique lets you switch the user interface for a specific breakpoints.
 In this example, the nav pane and its compact, transient UI works well for a smaller screen, but on a larger screen, tabs might be a better choice.

 The NavigationView control supports this responsive technique, by letting users set the pane position to either top or left.

 You can collapse or fork the architecture of your app to better target specific devices.
-In this example, expanding the window shows the entire master/details pattern.
+In this example, expanding the window shows the entire list/details pattern.